Best Buy exits Europe with Carphone sale

 EXIT INEVITABLE

-Talks between the boards gathered momentum when Best Buy founder Richard Schulze tried to take the U.S. company private earlier this year, a move that would have triggered a change-of-ownership option for Carphone to buy out its partner.
+Talks between the boards moved up a gear when Best Buy founder Richard Schulze tried to take the U.S. company private earlier this year, a move that would have triggered a change of ownership option for Carphone to buy out its partner.

 Taylor said the deal, which is partly financed by the placing of 47.2 million new shares and leaves the British firm in charge of 2,400 stores in nine European countries, was good news for Carphone investors.